g2p/bedup/README.md

 The clone call is considered a write operation, it won't work on read-only snapshots.

-Another limitation of the clone call is that it won't work across subvolumes.
+Before Linux 3.6, the clone call didn't work across subvolumes.
-It does have that in common with hard-linking.